 Hyundai Tucson SUV - Engines, drive & performance

-Hyundai Tucson petrol engines
+Hyundai Tucson hybrid engines

 We’ve already been able to try the Tucson Hybrid, with a 1.6-litre turbo petrol engine and 59bhp electric motor giving a combined 227bhp.
 A six-speed automatic gearbox and four-wheel drive get the SUV from 0-62mph in a respectable eight seconds, and on to a top speed of 120mph.

 Summon its maximum power with your right foot and there's a decent surge of acceleration.
 Perhaps more unexpectedly, there's also a fairly sporty engine note, which hints that Hyundai's N performance engineers have had some input.
 Drive more sensibly and the Tucson Hybrid's powertrain is remarkably hushed, meaning you often have to refer to the on-screen display to see which power source is in use.

 The transition between petrol and electric power is very smooth, and while it can be difficult to keep the Tucson Hybrid in its EV mode when pulling away, the dashboard indicator often shows you’re in it while cruising along.
 There are only two driving modes; Eco is the default, while Sport turns the gauges red and increases throttle response and the assistance of the electric motor.
 However, the petrol engine also works harder to increase performance.